Huairui/ELIC/README.md

 ## About

-I replaced the checkerboard context model in the original ELIC with Multistage Context Model (MCM) in TinyLIC for further enhancing spatial context information.
-When implementing other modules, my reimplementation version is as consistent as possible with the description in the ELIC.
+I replaced the checkerboard context model in the original ELIC with Multistage Context Model (MCM) in TinyLIC to further enhance spatial context information.
+My reimplementation for other modules is as consistent as possible with the description in the ELIC.

 ## Current Progress